-Volatility - - We estimated volatility using the historical share price performance over the expected life of the option.
+- Volatility We estimated volatility using the historical share price performance over the expected life of the option up to the point where we have historical market data.
 As our publicly listed options are not actively traded, implied volatility was not representative of our current volatility.
-We also considered other factors such as our current clinical trials and other company activities that may affect volatility of our stock in the future but determined that at this time, the historical volatility was more indicative of our expected future stock performance.

-- Expected term We worked with various data points to determine the most applicable expected term for each option group.
+We also considered other factors such as our current clinical trials and other company activities that may affect volatility of our stock in the future but determined that at this time, the historical volatility was more indicative of our expected future stock performance. - Expected term We worked with various data points to determine the most applicable expected term for each option group.
 The data points included: (1) expected term of the options from option date to exercise date; (2) cancellation term of options from grant date to cancellation date and excluding unvested option forfeitures from the determination; and (3) term of options that remain outstanding from grant date to the end of the reporting period.
 The analysis of the above data points gave us a range of expected terms to consider; however, we also considered the vesting schedules of the options granted and factors surrounding exercise behavior of our groups, our current market price and company activity that may affect our market price.
-In addition, we also considered the vesting schedules of the options, the optione type (i.e., officers and directors and all other employees) and other factors that may affect the expected term of the option.
-For nonemployee options, we use the contractual term of the option, which is generally ten years, for the initial valuation of the option and the remaining contractual term of the option for the succeeding years. - Risk-free interest rate The risk-free interest rate is based on the U.S. Treasury of constant maturity rates with similar terms to the expected term of the options for each option group. - Forfeiture rate We estimated the forfeiture rate using our historical experience with pre-vesting options.
-Our weighted-average forfeiture rate is approximately 4.7%.
+In addition, we also considered the vesting schedules of the options, the optionee type (i.e., officers and directors and all other employees) and other factors that may affect the expected term of the option.
+For non-employee options, we use the contractual term of the option, which is generally ten years, for the initial valuation of the option and the remaining contractual term of the option for the succeeding years. - Risk-free interest rate The risk-free interest rate is based on the U.S. Treasury of constant maturity rates with similar terms to the expected term of the options for each option group. - Forfeiture rate We estimated the forfeiture rate using our historical experience with pre-vesting options.
+Our annual weighted-average forfeiture rate was approximately 7.6% as of June 30, 2006 as compared to 4.7% as of March 31, 2006.
+The increase in the forfeiture rate was due to the forfeiture of an executive officer's unvested options resulting from his departure from the company.
 We review our forfeiture rates each quarter and make changes as factors affecting our forfeiture rate calculations and assumptions change. - Dividend yield The expected dividend yield is 0% as we have not and do not expect to pay dividends.

-The following table summarizes the weighted-average assumptions relating to our employee options for the three months ended March 31, 2006 and 2005 as permitted under FAS 123(R) for 2006 and FAS 123 for 2005:
+The following table summarizes the weighted-average assumptions relating to our employee options for the three and six months ended June 30, 2006 and 2005 as permitted under FAS 123(R) for 2006 and FAS 123 for 2005:

-Stock Option F Three Months F March 31, Ended
+Stock Option Plans Three Months Ended June 30, Stock Option F Six Months En June 30,

-2006 2005
+2006 2005 2006 2005

-Risk-free interest rate 4.6% 4.2%
+Risk-free interest rate 5.0% 3.7% 4.6% 4.1%

-Expected life (in years) 4.5 2.1
+Expected life (in years) 4.9 3.1 4.6 2.4

-Dividend yield 0.0% 0.0%
+Dividend yield 0.0% 0.0% 0.0% 0.0%

-Expected volatility 99.5% 75.0%
+Expected volatility 94.0% 75.0% 98.2% 75.0%

 Option prices are not less than the market price of our common stock on the date of grant, become exercisable at varying dates and generally expire ten years from the date of grant.
-At March 31, 2006, options to purchase 1,061,590 shares of common stock were available for grant under our stock option plans.
+At June 30, 2006, options to purchase 1,543,293 shares of common stock were available for grant under our stock option plans.